Home Page Contents

 This discography is an exhaustive attempt to catalogue recordings of the compositions of Nicolò Paganini.
-Sound media covered include compact discs (CD), super-audio compact discs (SACD), microgrove records (33 1/3 rpm LP and 45 rpm discs), coarsegroove records (78 rpm discs), transcription discs, digital versatile discs (DVD), VHS videos and laserdiscs (LD).
+Sound media covered include compact discs (CD), super-audio compact discs (SACD), microgrove records (33 1/3 rpm LP and 45 rpm discs), coarsegroove records (78 rpm discs), transcription discs, Blu-ray discs (BD), digital versatile discs (DVD), laserdiscs (LD) and VHS videos.
 Recordings on reel-to-reel tape, music cassettes, digital audio tape and mini-discs are not covered.
 Recordings are arranged into the following twelve instrumental sections:

 Within each section the composition titles are listed alphabetically, and recordings are arranged alphabetically by the surname of the soloist.
 If a soloist has made multiple recordings of a certain piece then the recordings are listed chronologically (for example, refer to Ruggiero Ricci’s numerous recordings of the 24 Caprices in Solo Violin 1).
 The above section titles are pretty much self-explanatory but please note the following: